email@example.com / (213) 821-1311 / AHF B55D

 1992 B.A., Study of the City, University of Southern California

-Robert O. Vos, Ph.D., is an Assistant Professor (Teaching) of Spatial Sciences and Director of Graduate Studies with the USC Spatial Sciences Institute.
+Robert O. Vos, Ph.D., is an Associate Professor (Teaching) of Spatial Sciences and Director of Graduate Studies with the USC Spatial Sciences Institute.

 His research focuses on industrial ecology, including projects on regional materials flow analysis, eco-industrial park planning, lifecycle assessment, and sustainability indicators.
 One of his specialties is using GIS tools to improve methods used to measure the carbon footprint of many consumer products to more accurately assess their true environmental impact.